maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 {{< /highlight >}}

 In an ideal world, `retrograde` is the equivalent of `transition` for the [transpose](https://en.wikipedia.org/wiki/Transpose_graph) of the graph being represented.
-Unfortunately, it is not generally tractable to have a perfect implementation of `retrograde` without first materializing the entire graph (defeating the purpose of an inductive graph representation).
+Unfortunately, it is not generally tractable to have a perfect implementation of `retrograde` without first materializing the entire graph (defeating the purpose of an implicit graph representation).
 Thus, we only make sure that `retrograde` returns a superset of what `transition` would return for the transpose of the graph, which is easy to ensure in many useful cases.

-With $\pi$ and $t'$ in our hands, we can provision the following procedure for parallelizing the execution of an unorganized dynamic programming algorithm over an inductive graph $G^I$ of subproblems:
+With $\pi$ and $t'$ in our hands, we can provision the following procedure for parallelizing the execution of an unorganized dynamic programming algorithm over an implicit graph $G^I$ of subproblems:

 {{% hint title="Procedure" %}}